qiine/qiine-nvim-conf/README.md

 ident-blankline

 ### Session
+Tiny session management helpers, featureing:
+- save on VimLeavePre,
-tiny session management helpers, with save on BufEnter, command to save/edit global session and auto reload session on restart command
+- command to save/edit session
+- reload session on restart command only support one global session for now

 ### Theme
 mostly nightfox with a bunch of custom highlight groups on top